NASA-PDS/registry/docs/source/developer/integration-testing.rst

 Test Addition Process
 ---------------------

-Adding a new test involves updates to **three components:**
+Adding a new test involves updates to **2 components:**

 1. Reference datasets (if needed)
-2. TestRail test case
-3. Postman collection
+2. Postman collection

 Step-by-Step Guide
 ==================